jontiben/IPAnator-bot/README.md

 ### Using my Discord Bot Hosting:

-Contact me on Discord where I'm jontiben#7855 and maybe we can work something out.
+Contact me on Discord where I'm `jontiben` and maybe we can work something out.

 ### Importing from Another Python Module: